 Imagine this: You have a brilliant business idea.
 You scribble it down and get to the research immediately.
-Once you have identified competitors and completed the market research, you decide it is time to reach the right investors with a compelling plan.
+Once you have identified competitors and completed the market research.
+It is time to reach the right investors with a compelling plan based on an effective business plan outline.

 You are all flared up to start a business requirement document.
 But that is when a question like “how do I start writing?” becomes the roadblock.